single-spa/import-map-overrides/README.md

 allow developers to override individual modules on deployed environments where they cannot easily change the html file.

 You should not use import-map-overrides as the **only** import map on your page, since you cannot count on everyone's local storage having valid values for all of your modules.
-Instead, this can be viewed as a developer experience enhancement and dev tool -- developers can develop and debug on deployed environments instead of having to boot up a local environment.
+Instead, import-map-overrides should be viewed as a developer experience enhancement and dev tool -- developers can develop and debug on deployed environments instead of having to boot up a local environment.

 ## Installation
 The import-map-overrides library is used via a global variable `window.importMapOverrides`.
 The global variable exists because import-map-overrides needs